Second Stadtholderless Period: Succession to William III

-There was doubt, however, if he had the authority to dispose of the complex of titles and lands, connected with the title Prince of Orange, as he saw fit.
-As he undoubtedly knew, his grandfather Frederick Henry had made a fideicommis (Fee tail) in his will that established cognatic succession in his own line as the general succession rule in the House of Orange.
+There was doubt as to whether he had the authority to dispose of the complex of titles and lands, connected with the title Prince of Orange, as he saw fit.
+As he undoubtedly knew, his grandfather Frederick Henry had made a fideicommis (fee tail) in his will that established cognatic succession in his own line as the general succession rule in the House of Orange.
 This provision gave the succession to the male offspring of his eldest daughter Luise Henriette of Nassau in case his own male line would become extinct.
-(At the time Frederick Henry died his only son William II, Prince of Orange did not yet have a legitimate heir, so the entailment made sense at the time, if he wanted to prevent the inheritance from falling into the hands of distant relatives).
+(At the time Frederick Henry died his only son William II, Prince of Orange did not yet have a legitimate heir, so the entailment made sense at the time, if he wanted to prevent the inheritance from falling into the hands of distant relatives.)
 Such an entailment was quite common in aristocratic circles, to ensure the integrity of the inheritance.
 The problem was that an entailment in general view limits the power of the possessors of the entailed inheritance to dispose of it as they see fit.
 William probably intended to override this provision, but the entailment made his will vulnerable to dispute.

 And disputed it was, on the ground that it clashed with Frederick Henry's entailment, by the beneficiary of that entailment, Luise Henriette's son Frederick I of Prussia.
 But Frederick was not the only person who contested William's will.
 Frederick Henry's entailment happened to be the last in a long line of entailments by previous holders of the title Prince of Orange, beginning with René of Châlon, who had founded the dynasty by willing the title to his nephew William the Silent, the progenitor of most of the claimants.
 René had made an entailment that gave the succession to the female line of his nephew, in case the male line would become extinct.
 This overruled the agnatic succession apparently prevailing before this time for the title.
 It is unclear who would inherit according to this rule, but apparently there was no claimant, basing himself on it.
-(The two eldest daughters of William the Silent, one of whom was married to William Louis, Count of Nassau-Dillenburg, the brother of John William Friso's ancestor, died without issue).
+(The two eldest daughters of William the Silent, one of whom was married to William Louis, Count of Nassau-Dillenburg, the brother of John William Friso's ancestor, died without issue.)